Seljuk palace of Konya

-The Seljuk palace of Konya, locally known as Seljuk Kiosk, or sometimes Alaeddin Kiosk (Alaeddin Köşkü) or Kılıç Arslan II Kiosk, is an ancient palatial structure in Konya, Turkey.
-The Palace was initially built by Sultan Kılıç Aslan II (1156-1192), first Sultan of the Sultanate of Rum.
+The Seljuk palace of Konya, locally known as the Seljuk Kiosk, or sometimes the Alaeddin Kiosk (Alaeddin Köşkü) or the Kılıç Arslan II Kiosk, is an ancient palatial structure in Konya, Turkey.
+The Palace was initially built by Sultan Kılıç Aslan II (1156-1192) the fifth Sultan of the Sultanate of Rum.
 It is the earliest datable court monument of the Sultanate of Rum.

-Although only ruins remain today, discovered fragments suggest that the building was high decorated with sophisticated artistic style.
+Although only ruins remain today, discovered fragments suggest that the building was decorated with highly sophisticated artistic styles.
 The luxurious tiles found in the remains are reminiscent of the ceramic works of Kashan in Iran.
-There are scene of equestrial combat and royal hunt.
+There are scenes of equestrial combat and royal hunts.
 Stucco reliefs in Seljuk style were also found.

 The palace was refurnished by Alaeddin Kayqubad I (r.1220–1237).
 He also built the Konya citadel, a protective structure around the palace and the nearby Alaeddin Mosque.

-Only minimal ruins remain today, basically a tower and a few portions of walls, hence its local name of "Kiosk".
+Only minimal ruins remain today, a tower and a few portions of the walls, hence its local name of "Kiosk".

-A few decorated tiles, attributed to the period of Kılıç Aslan II, were found in the ruins.
+A few decorated tiles, attributed to the reign of Kılıç Aslan II, were also found in the ruins.